+After preprocessing the data, the following procedure was used for each KER individually: 1) The functional form of the x-y relationship was explored and characterized using non-parametric regression (generalized additive models - GAM).
 2) An appropriate parametric regression model based on inspection of the fitted GAM curve.
 A ranking of the alternative models by the percent of deviance explained compared to the null model was used to guide the model selection.
-For the purpose of comparing the BN approach with the PSEM, which is based on linear models, we considered only linear models or linear models with transformation of the predictor variable (quadratic, logit and logarithmic), corresponding to generalized linear models (GLM); 3) The estimated coefficients and standard error of the fitted regression model was used to simulate a large number of data points (10,000) along the x-axis; 4) The x and y variables were discretized into 5-6 intervals required for implementation of BN.
-Regression tree analysis was used for identifying breakpoints in the x-y relationships, as a basis for selecting the appropriate number of intervals and the interval boundaries for each variable; 5) The frequency distribution of the simulated data points across the x-y grid cell were used to derive the CPT of the x-y relationship.
+To compare the BN approach with the PSEM, which is based on linear models, we considered only linear models or linear models with transformation of the predictor variable (quadratic, logit, and logarithmic), corresponding to generalized linear models (GLM).
+3) The estimated coefficients and standard error of the fitted regression model were used to simulate a large number of data points (10,000) along the x-axis.
+4) The x and y variables were discretized into 5-6 intervals required for implementation of BN.
+Regression tree analysis was used for identifying breakpoints in the x-y relationships as a basis for selecting the appropriate number of intervals and the interval boundaries for each variable.
+5) The frequency distribution of the simulated data points across the x-y grid cell were used to derive the CPT of the x-y relationship.

 In addition to the method for quantification of the BN based on simulations from linear models (labelled SIM-LIN as described above), two simpler methods were applied to quantify the BN for comparison.
-For both alternatives, the CPT of each KER was quantified with an equation specified directly in the BN analytical software Netica version 6.042 (Norsys Software Corp., Vancouver, Canada).
-The equation was based on the coefficients estimated by the GLM (as above), but without the estimated standard deviation.
+For both alternatives, the CPT of each KER was quantified with an equation specified directly in the BN analytical software Netica version 6.04 (Norsys Software Corp., Vancouver, Canada).
+The equation was based on the coefficients estimated by the GLM (as above) but without the estimated standard deviation.
 Instead, the uncertainty of each KER was generated by the built-in sampling uncertainty function in Netica.
-The first alternative BN, labelled EQU-LIN, had all KERs estimated as linear models, except for those with mortality as the response (logistic models).
+The first alternative BN, labelled EQU-LIN, had all KERs estimated as linear models except for those with mortality as the response (logistic models).
 This set of models corresponds to the models used for SIM-LIN and for PSEM.
-For the second alternative BN, labelled EQU_SEL, a more comprehensive model selection was performed for each KER.
-The candidate regression models were linear, log-linear, quadratic and logistic (sigmoid).
-For each KER, the optimal model was
+For the second alternative BN, labelled EQU SEL, a more comprehensive model selection was performed for each KER.
+The candidate regression models were linear, log-linear, quadratic, and logistic (sigmoid).
+For each KER, the optimal model was selected based on the percentage of deviance explained, supported by visual inspection of the scatter plots and fitted GAM curves.